 - Consider switching pain relievers.
 If you use pain relievers that increase your risk of gastritis, ask your doctor whether acetaminophen (Tylenol, others) may be an option for you.
 This medication is less likely to aggravate your stomach problem.

 Preparing for an appointment

-Start by making an appointment with your family doctor or a general practitioner.
+Start by making an appointment with your health care provider.
 If your doctor suspects gastritis, you may be referred to a specialist in digestive disorders (gastroenterologist).

 What you can do